The first International Congress of Physiological Sciences

 At the 1962 meeting of the IUPS General Assembly in Leiden, The Netherlands, Finland and Sweden, formerly represented by the Scandinavian Physiological Society, and Chile, formerly represented by ALACF, were elected as individual members along with Bulgaria, China (Taiwan), Egypt, Israel, Turkey and Yugoslavia.

-In 1965 the General Assembly met in Tokyo.
-Again the Statutes and By-Laws had to be revised: because a separate International Union of Pharmacology had been formed, an article referring to the Section on Pharmacology in the IUPS had to be deleted.
-The office of (immediate) Past President was abolished, and the President could thereafter serve for a maximum of two (consecutive) three year terms.
-A category of Associate Member of the Union was created to accommodate physiological societies in countries where physiology is not sufficiently developed to justify full membership and Denmark, Peru and South Korea were admitted to full membership.
+In 1965 the General Assembly met in Tokyo, the Statutes and By-Laws were revised as the office of (immediate) Past President was abolished, and the President could thereafter serve for a maximum of two (consecutive) three year terms.
+Importantly, a category of Associate Member of the Union was created to accommodate physiological societies in countries where physiology is not sufficiently developed to justify full membership.
+In 1965 Denmark, Peru, and South Korea were admitted to full membership.